SamiPerttu/fundsp/README.md

 There are three name-level compatible versions of the prelude.

 The default environment (`fundsp::prelude`) offers a generic interface.

-It is flexible and attempts to conform to Rust practices.
+The 64-bit hacker environment (`fundsp::hacker`) for audio hacking uses 64-bit internal state for components to maximize audio quality.

-The 64-bit hacker environment (`fundsp::hacker`) for audio hacking is fully 64-bit to minimize type annotations and maximize audio quality.
+The 32-bit hacker environment (`fundsp::hacker32`) uses 32-bit internal

-The 32-bit hacker environment (`fundsp::hacker32`) aims to offer maximum processing speed.
+state for components.
+It aims to offer maximum processing speed.

 An application interfacing `fundsp` can mix and match preludes as needed.
 The aims of the environments are: